ssvjugg/NFAUnreachableStatesAndMinimizingOfDFA/README.md

-# NKAUnreachableStates
+# NFAUnreachableStatesAndMinimizingOfDFA
-This project implements the removal of unreachable states from an undetermined finite state machine (NKA).
+This project implements the removal of unreachable states from an non-deterministic finite state machine (NFA).
+Also, I added up a minimizing algorithm for the deterministic finite state machine (DFA).

 ---